-I have found that to be unfortunately very true.
+I have found that to be unfortunately very true about friends.
 Sometimes, people who are very close to you don’t want you to thrive.
 Why is that?
 Well, there are 2 reasons that stand out.

 - They don’t want to see you accomplish something in which they failed.
 Jealousy is one of the saddest plagues in our societies.
 Social media have worsened the phenomenon by allowing us to display “fake” goals and lives.
 It is also in human nature to think that grass is greener elsewhere.
 People don’t even want to admit that your success is often perceived as a reflection of their own failure.
 The thing is, success only comes to the people who failed multiple times and always got back up.